Lima Peru's Port Of Callao

 If you take a quick look at the map to the left you’ll see “Real Felipe Fortress”.
 Other than La Punta, this is about the only thing of value in the area.
 But getting to either of them on foot or even in a street taxi is not advised.

-Unfortunately Peru has placed the Cruise Port in one of the most dangerous place in the city.
+Unfortunately Peru has placed the Cruise Port in one of the most dangerous places in the city.
 Cruise Port passengers are advised to not venture out and wander around the immediate area for good reason.
 The dock area is probably one of the most dangerous in all of Lima.
 Petty theft is very common, so keeping valuable’s out of sight is a good place to start.
 Not wearing your Rolex or expensive rings will go a long way in helping to keep thieves away.

 Not to worry though, we are well aware of the risk’s involved servicing this area.
 The whole reason your driver services this area is to provide safe, reliable, punctual transportation to tourist.